scrlkx/dotfiles/README.md

 The setup script will automatically backup existing configuration files, configure new ones, and provide guidance throughout the process.

-## Recommendations

-Additionally, the script checks for the availability of the following resources and suggests installing them for an enhanced experience:

-- [vim][]: A highly configurable text editor.
-- [xclip][]: A command-line interface to the X11 clipboard.
-- [bat][]: A cat clone with syntax highlighting and Git integration.
-- [glow][]: A terminal markdown viewer with a TUI (Text-based User Interface).

 ## Backup and Restore

 Before making any changes to your configuration files, the setup script includes a backup feature to ensure that your existing settings are safely preserved.
 When you run the setup script, it automatically creates a backup folder (`dotfiles_backup`) in your home directory (`~/`) and saves copies of your current configuration files there.